BernieO/calcardbackup/README.md

 - `calcardbackup` is designed to run without user interaction, so there can't be a rock solid encryption.
 I consider the offered one as sufficient in most cases though.
 - if you need rock solid encryption, don't let `calcardbackup` encrypt the backup.
 Instead, encrypt it yourself.

-## Interested in more details?
+## Want to read some of that in german?

-Find a little more background information here (sorry, only in german):
+There is a little article about this also in german available:
 [Blog article about calcardbackup](https://bob.gatsmas.de/articles/calcardbackup-kalender-und-adressbuchbackup-von-owncloud-nextcloud)